Uyanide/AuTUMoodle/README.md

 >
 > Examples can be found [here](https://github.com/Uyanide/AuTUMoodle/blob/master/config.json)(for Linux) and [here](https://github.com/Uyanide/AuTUMoodle/blob/master/config-win.json)(for Windows).

-- `destination_base`
+- `destination_base` (optional, default: `~/Documents/AuTUMoodle`)

-  **ESSENTIAL**, the base directory where all downloaded course materials will be saved to.
+  the base directory where all downloaded course materials will be saved to.
 Each course will get its own sub-directory inside this base directory by default.

-- `courses`
+- `courses` (optional, but will download nothing if not provided)

   a list of json objects, each representing a course to download from.
 ONLY the courses configured here will be processed.